Gulbarg Society massacre: Court judgement

 Gulbarg Society Massacre trial restarted at a special court with Supreme Court monitored Special Investigation Team acting as prosecution.
 On 18 June 2016, Court convicted 24 persons.
 11 convicted for life, 1 convicted for 10 years and the remaining 12 given seven years of rigorous imprisonment.
 The judgement termed the killings "unfortunate" and the "darkest day in the civil society of Gujarat", but reiterated that "it was the private firing by Ehsan Jafri that acted as a catalyst and which infuriated the mob to such an extent that the mob went out of control…".
-This was despite the fact that survivors of the Gulbarg massacre said that Jafri fired his gun only in self defence after the violent mob started attacking the complex.
+The survivors of the massacre said that Jafri fired his gun in self defence after the violent mob started attacking the complex.

-Dismissing the allegations of a "larger conspiracy" behind the post-Godhra riots, including the Gulberg Society massacre, involving politicians and government machinery, special designated judge P B Desai said in his judgment that "the controversy, in my opinion, has been laid to rest and is required to be given its due burial".
+Dismissing the allegations of a "larger conspiracy" behind the post-Godhra riots, including the Gulbarg Society massacre, involving politicians and government machinery, Special Designated Judge P B Desai said in his judgment that "the controversy, in my opinion, has been laid to rest and is required to be given its due burial".
 Judgement further stated that "…much attempts have been made to rake up this issue time and again, applications were tendered in the course of the present proceedings and independent proceedings have been initiated to seek reliefs under Section 319 of CrPC to arraign as co-accused senior police officers and other government officials, and such proceedings have been found to be without merit by all courts at all levels, including the Hon'ble Supreme Court of India.......no material has been considered even prima facie worthwhile to arraign such senior police officers and government officials and politicians in power as accused in a number of proceedings, including the present proceedings, and in my opinion, therefore, it would be unsafe and improper to even have a further discussion on this aspect.".